palomakop/lab/src/index.md

 title: the lab
 description: a space for web-based experiments and half-baked ideas
 layout: default
+runicon: true
 ---

-# ⚗️ welcome to my <div class="word">lab<div class="fade-text-container" aria-hidden="true"><span class="fade-text-a">oratory</span><span class="fade-text-b">yrinth</span></div></div>
+# welcome to my <div class="word">lab<div class="fade-text-container" aria-hidden="true"><span class="fade-text-a">oratory</span><span class="fade-text-b">yrinth</span></div></div>

+{% include "alembic.svg" %}

 **this is the wild frontier section of my website, where experiments happen.**

-browse with caution. things might be broken, half-baked, ugly, or depend on experimental browser features. this is where ideas can come out to play, without pressure to be perfect or polished.
+browse with caution. things might be broken, half-baked, mysterious, or dependent on experimental browser features. this is where ideas can come out to play, without pressure to be perfect or polished.

 <div class="scene" id="atrium">